Eric LeMarque: Early life

-LeMarque was born in Paris, France but grew up in the West Hills and Pacific Palisades, two neighborhoods of Los Angeles.
+LeMarque was born in Paris, France and grew up in the West Hills and Pacific Palisades, two neighborhoods of Los Angeles.

 Hockey career

 Growing up in the United States, he played Division I college ice hockey with the Northern Michigan University Wildcats from 1987 to 1991.
-He was drafted by the Boston Bruins of the NHL at 17-years old with the 224th pick in the 1987 draft.
+He was drafted by the Boston Bruins of the NHL at 17 years old with the 224th pick in the 1987 draft.
 He played the majority of his career in France, where he won three straight national championships from 1994 to 1996, and in Germany.
 He was selected to the French national ice hockey team and competed with the team at the 1994 Winter Olympics in Lillehammer, Norway, where he netted one goal in five games, and at the IHW World Championships in 1994 and 1995.
 He retired from hockey during the 1999–2000 season and took up snowboarding focusing on the X-Games.